Events and Calendar

 A 2-day workshop led by Glenys Parry and Sarah Littlejohn

 Dates: 14th Nov and 15th Nov 2019 (+ follow-up reflective group meeting)

 Time: 9:30am to 5:00pm

 Venue: Elizabeth Gaskell’s House, Plymouth Grove, Manchester M13 9LW

 (Lunch and refreshments included)

 Catalyse offered this intensive 2 day workshop open to CAT Practitioners or those towards the end of training, interested in CAT supervision and developing as a supervisor.
 The workshop was also a valuable opportunity for experienced CAT supervisors to look more intensively at their own practice as part of their own CPD.
 However, it was particularly designed for trainee CAT Supervisors or CAT Practitioners thinking of training in supervision to become an ACAT Accredited Supervisor.
 Attendance at this and a follow-up reflective session fulfils the Part 1 ACAT approved Supervisor Training and forms part of the formal ACAT training pathway.

 An overview of the CAT Supervisor training can be downloaded here.
 CAT Supervisor Training Overview Full details of CAT Supervisor Training can be found at this ACAT website link: https://www.acat.me.uk/page/cat+supervisor+training

 What will the training include?

-The training offers a chance to develop relational supervisory competencies.
-It draws on Debby Pickvance’s book ‘CAT supervision: a relational approach’ (Routledge, 2016) and will explore the relational approach to CAT supervision and challenges in the supervision relationship.
-It will focus on:
+The training offered a chance to develop relational supervisory competencies.
+It drew on Debby Pickvance’s book ‘CAT supervision: a relational approach’ (Routledge, 2016) and explored the relational approach to CAT supervision and challenges in the supervision relationship.
+It focussed on: